radicle-dev/radicle-upstream/docs/submit-patch-using-upstream.md

 1. Open the "Search" dialog by pressing `⌘` + `p` (on macOS) or `ctrl` + `p` (on Linux).

-2. Follow the Upstream project by pasting its Project URN `rad:git:hnrk8ueib11sen1g9n1xbt71qdns9n4gipw1o` into the search bar and pressing the `enter` key.
+2. Follow the Upstream project by pasting its Project ID `rad:git:hnrk8ueib11sen1g9n1xbt71qdns9n4gipw1o` into the search bar and pressing the `enter` key.